haorenjiu/learns/readmes.txt

 Creating a new branch is quick and simple.

 >>>>>>> feature2
-zong you shenme shi womensuobuneng
+zong you shenme shi womensuobuneng jin tian shige haorizi haha .